Why a student health and dental plan?

 Benefits under the two plans can be co-ordinated to increase your coverage up to a total of 100% of the actual expense(s) incurred.
 For example, following payment under this plan you can submit outstanding balances to the other plan for consideration.

-Waiving the Student Benefits
+Opting-out of the Student Benefits

 If comparable coverage for your family terminates, you have 30 days from the loss of coverage to notify the VSAOC Office in order for your family to be covered under the health and/or dental plan(s).
 It is your responsibility to apply for benefits and provide payment of the family coverage fee prior to the 30 day deadline.

-Fees & Waivers
+Fees & Opt-outs

 The VSAOC manages the Student Health and Dental Plan.
 This plan is mandatory for all students enrolled in three (3) or more courses.
 The plan has been established by the VSAOC through Gallivan and Associates Student Networks to provide students with health and dental benefits.
 The fees for both health and dental are automatically charged to each student along with their Association fees and course fees when they enroll.